kuzi-moto/PowerShell-Scripts/Atlassian Cloud/README.md

 # Atlassian Cloud

-Scripts for interacting with Atlassian Cloud
+Scripts for interacting with Atlassian Cloud.
+This is different from [AtlassianPS](https://atlassianps.org/docs/JiraPS/) beause it is not limited to Jira and Confluence.
+You can interact with the Atlassian Admin interface at the endpoint `/gateway/api/`, and the Jira email processor plugin `/rest/jira-email-processor-plugin/1.0/mail/audit/process` which are generally undocumented and not easy to work with for someone unfamiliar with using API's.

+It also works with the SCIM/user provisioning endpoint `scim/directory` which is documented but lacks decent PowerShell tools to work with.

+I have not attempted to implement all of the available API methods, only what was needed for my use due to time contstraints.

 ## Configuration

 For convenience the scripts do not accept commonly used values such as email address, api keys, or other id's as parameters.
 Instead, the scripts will ask for the values as needed and then automatically save them in this folder as `config.json`.
 This way, scripts can be run with minimal fuss and not having to keep track of what keys to use for what purpose.
+It will also determine if the key is no longer valid, and request a new one.

 ## API Keys/Tokens